zhaoshenzhai/mathwiki/Notes/Subset relation is transitive.md

 ```

-_Proof_.
-The result follows from the following chain of logical equivalences:
+<i>Proof.</i> The result follows from the following chain of logical equivalences:

 $\begin{alignat}{2}
     A\subseteq B\land B\subseteq C&\Leftrightarrow\fa x\l(x\in A\Rightarrow x\in B\r)\land\fa x\l(x\in B\Rightarrow x\in C\r)\ \ \ \ \ \ \ \ &&\textrm{Definition of subset}\\